CharlesPeter84/eks/karpender/KARPENDER.md

-# Karpender
+# Karpenter
-- Karpender is deployed using terraform module
+- Karpenter is deployed using terraform module
+- Karpenter NodePools and EC2NodeClass CRDs are deployed using terraform kubernetes manifest resource as they are CRDs